jaybenaim/django-template/README.md

 git commit -am "Initial commit" - Commit the files

 1. In the settings folder change the following lines:
+    SECRET_KEY = "PLACE YOUR SECRET KEY HERE"
+    - use the key from the original settings file used when running django-admin startproject

     INSTALLED_APPS = [
         ...